meryambutt123-a11y/urdu-ocr-codesaviours-si26-maryam/README.md

     # Step 4: Binarize (converts to pure black and white via absolute thresholding)
     _, binary = cv2.threshold(denoised, 127, 255, cv2.THRESH_BINARY)

+--

+### Week 2, Wednesday Update: Automated Batch Processing & Algorithm Optimization

+**Dataset Standardization**
+The core OpenCV preprocessing pipeline was applied to the entire collected dataset.
+A batch processing script was engineered using Python's `glob` and `os` modules to recursively locate and transform all raw image assets.
+* **Input:** 139 raw images of varying dimensions, lighting conditions, and formats across 5 distinct subdirectories.
+* **Output:** 139 uniform (512x128), grayscale, denoised, and binarized image tensors successfully saved to the `data/processed/` directory.
+* **Efficiency:** The automated loop ensures zero data loss and prepares the exact ground truth mapping required for the neural network training phase.

+**Algorithm Optimization: Otsu's Binarization** Initial batch processing revealed that a static binarization threshold (127) degraded the structural integrity of low-contrast source material (e.g., scanned literature).
+The preprocessing function was refactored to implement Otsu's Thresholding (`cv2.THRESH_OTSU`), which dynamically calculates the optimal contrast threshold per image based on its unique pixel histogram.
+Additionally, the non-local means denoising weight was reduced to preserve the delicate strokes and nuqtas characteristic of Nastaliq script.
     # Save the processed image into the output folder
     cv2.imwrite(save_path, binary)
     return binary